tvdboom/ATOM/docs_sources/user_guide/training.md

     - [TrainSizingRegressor](../../API/training/trainsizingregressor)

 The direct fashion repeats the aforementioned steps only once, while the other two approaches repeats them more than once.
-Every approach can be directly called from atom through the [run](../../API/ATOM/atomclassifier/#run), [successive_halving](../../API/ATOM/atomclassifier/#successive-halving) and [train_sizing](../../API/ATOM/atomclassifier/#train-sizing) methods respectively.
+Just like the [data cleaning](../data_cleaning) and [feature engineering](../feature_engineering) classes, it's discouraged to use these classes directly.
+Instead, every approach can be called directly from atom through the [run](../../API/ATOM/atomclassifier/#run), [successive_halving](../../API/ATOM/atomclassifier/#successive-halving) and [train_sizing](../../API/ATOM/atomclassifier/#train-sizing) methods respectively.